ARM-software/psa-api/doc/fwu/api/api.rst

    If the image size is greater than `PSA_FWU_MAX_WRITE_SIZE`, the caller must provide the image in parts, by calling `psa_fwu_write()` multiple times with different data blocks.

    Write operations can take an extended execution time on flash memories.
 The caller can provide data in blocks smaller than `PSA_FWU_MAX_WRITE_SIZE` to reduce the time for each call to `psa_fwu_write()`.

+   The ``image_offset`` of a data block must satisfy the firmware image alignment requirement, provided in `PSA_FWU_WRITE_ALIGN`.
+If the ``block_size`` of a data block is not aligned, the data is padded with an :scterm:`implementation defined` value.
+It is recommended that a client only provides a block with an unaligned size when it is the final block of a firmware image.

    When data is written in multiple calls to `psa_fwu_write()`, it is the caller's responsibility to account for how much data is written at which offset within the image.
 If no persistent storage is directly available for the caller to perform accounting, then the caller can use a different storage mechanism, such as the :cite-title:`PSA-SS`.